marpledata/marple-installation/README.md

 ## Deploying using Docker Compose

-⚠ This option is currently only available for Marple Files, not for Marple Connect (see explanation on top).
+⚠ This option is currently only available for Marple Files, not for Marple Insight (see explanation on top).

 ### Requirements